 New construction does not need to be expensive to be sensible.
-The cost to improve a building’s insulation values and install solar equiment are quickly recouped by energy savings.
-Generally, high efficiency new homes consist of the following properties:
+The costs to improve a building’s insulation values and install solar equipment are quickly recouped by energy savings.
+Generally, high-efficiency new homes consist of the following properties:

 - Renewable energy systems offset the energy you do need.
 A properly designed solar array and an all-electric house = freedom from utility bills, forever.

 Factors to Consider When Installing Solar on a New Home

 While we think it makes the most sense to consider solar in the context of a new home that is also energy-efficient, we have plenty of experience integrating solar with conventionally built homes as well.

 The primary factors to consider when installing solar for a new home: